MmakgadiLetsela/CDV01_Career_Goals_Reflection_MMALET25583_FTO2506_Group-B-_Mmakgadi-Letsela_CDV01/README.md

     - I could work on improving my autodidactism so I do not have to rely on traditional methods to further my education.
 I could expand my network and even look to find jobs that are based in other countries.
 2. **Opportunities for Growth**:

-   -Seek guidance from women that have been in the industry for longer than I.
+    - Seek guidance from women that have been in the industry for longer than I.
+    - Volunteer where i can to gain real-world experience.
+    - Apply for mentorships where possible and learn as much as I can

 ### Submission